nuta/archives/README.md

 Resea
 ======

 Resea [rìːséə] is a whole new operating system kernel that you can toy around with.
+Have fun!

 Resea is: